ApolloHong/ApolloHong.github.io/index.md

 + Digital Fitness
 + Wearable VR Fitness Gear

-**And here is the prizes we have won and competitions participated:**
+**And here is the demo that apply our project to the gym environment:**
 <br>

 <img src="https://apollohong.github.io/images/unity宣怀杯ai健身助手.gif" width="720" height="960">